 I don't care if I'm the top blog in the world.
 I don't care if I go down in history as the coolest blogger to ever live.
 I do this because I love it.
 I love the community.
-I love helping any way I can.
-I love speaking at Frugality Boot Camp.
+I love helping in any way I can.
+I love sharing with you on Instagram.
 I love the exciting things we can accomplish together.
-But the reality is,
+But the reality is…

 I can't do it for free.

 Frankly, I hope someday this blog makes a ton of money.
-Not only for me and my family, but because with every dollar more I make, I can hire on incredible specialized employees, I can take Boot Camps on the road, I can build apps and new features, I can offer things that would blow your minds!
+Not only for me and my family but because with every dollar more I make, I can hire incredible specialized employees, I can add on to our boot camps, I can build apps and new features, I can offer things that would blow your minds!